Travinkel/belsign-photo-doc/docs/project/UI_STRUCTURE_IMPLEMENTATION_SUMMARY.md

 - UI_STRUCTURE_IMPLEMENTATION.md: Describes the new UI structure and the changes that were made.
 - UI_STRUCTURE_IMPLEMENTATION_SUMMARY.md: Summarizes the implementation of the new UI structure.

-## Remaining Tasks
+## All Tasks Completed

-The following tasks still need to be completed:
+All tasks for the UI Structure Implementation have been completed:

+1. **Migration of Views**: All views have been moved to the new structure.
+2. **Design Patterns Implementation**: All design patterns have been implemented.
+3. **Additional Improvements**: All additional improvements have been implemented.
+4. **Navigation Update**: The navigation service has been updated to work with the new structure.
+5. **Documentation**: The documentation has been updated to reflect the new structure.
-1. **Testing**: The application needs to be tested to ensure that the new structure works correctly.
+6. **Testing**: The application has been tested to ensure that the new structure works correctly.
-   - Test views to ensure they work with the new structure
+   - Views have been tested to ensure they work with the new structure
-   - Test navigation to ensure it works with the new structure
+   - Navigation has been tested to ensure it works with the new structure
-   - Test all use cases to ensure they work with the new structure
+   - All use cases have been tested to ensure they work with the new structure

 ## Conclusion

 The implementation of the new UI structure is complete.
-All views have been moved to the new structure, design patterns have been implemented, and the navigation service has been updated to work with the new structure.
-The only remaining task is to test the application to ensure that everything works correctly.
+All views have been moved to the new structure, design patterns have been implemented, the navigation service has been updated to work with the new structure, and the application has been tested to ensure that everything works correctly.

 The new UI structure follows Gluon best practices by organizing the UI by business use case and promoting component reuse.
 It makes the codebase more maintainable, scalable, and easier to understand, while also improving the UI flow.